apache/tooling-actions/release-on-atr/README.md

 apache/tooling-actions/release-on-atr
 ```

-This composite GitHub Action exchanges a GitHub OIDC token for an ATR JWT and lets you resolve a vote or announce a release on ATR.
-It does not allow you to upload or modify files in the release.
+This composite GitHub Action lets you resolve a vote or announce a release on ATR.

 Status: EXPERIMENTAL